‘Untitled Goose Game’ Sparks Goose-Revenge Theories, Earns PETA Award

 We have our own proposal for the next version of the game: Untitled Canada Goose Game.
 It could show what happens to real geese used for Canada Goose jackets.
 A few folks on Twitter have already pondered what Untitled Goose Game would be like as a Canada Goose spinoff—but we already know the answer: violent and terrifying, obviously.

 The goose from Untitled Goose Game may be amusingly “horrible” (according to the game’s description—and would you be happy if your friends and family were constantly disturbed or killed and made into coats and pâté?), but real geese are bright and loyal individuals.
-They mate for life and are protective of their partners and offspring.
-Did you know geese often refuse to leave the side of a sick or injured mate or chick, even if winter is approaching and the others in the group are flying south?
+They partner for life and are protective of their partners and offspring.
+Did you know geese often refuse to leave the side of a sick or injured partner or chick, even if winter is approaching and the others in the group are flying south?

 Geese don’t deserve to be bothered, killed for food, or plucked for their soft down feathers.
 They, like all animals, deserve to be left in peace.